borgbackup/borg/docs/faq.rst

 However, the assumption is that the cache is being stored on the very same system which also contains the original files which are being backed up.
-So someone with access to the cache files would also have access the the original files anyway.
+So someone with access to the cache files would also have access the original files anyway.

 The Internals section contains more details about :ref:`cache`.
 If you ever need to move the cache to a different location, this can be achieved by using the appropriate :ref:`env_vars`.